 -

-In a large bowl, beat the butter and sugar on medium-high speed until very light, about five minutes.
-After two minutes, stop the mixer.
+Mix the soft butter and sugar on medium-high speed until very light, about three minutes.
 Scrape down the bottom and sides of the bowl to remove the layer of thick butter.
-Beat for another three minutes.
+Mix for another minute or so to incorporate the thick butter that was clinging to the bowl.

 -

 Add three eggs, one at a time.
 It's important to let each egg mix into the butter before adding the next.
-Don't rush this.
+Don't rush this step.

-After the third egg mixes into the batter, add one tablespoon of the gluten-free flour mix.
+After the third egg mixes into the batter, stop the mixer.
+Scrape the bowl and add one tablespoon of the gluten-free flour mix.
+Turn the mixer to low to blend in the flour.

 Add the remaining two eggs, one at a time.